 Coffee farmers often recruit workers through labour brokers known as ‘gatos.’
 The system is vulnerable to abuse as gatos are usually paid a fixed fee for recruitment, transportation, provision of housing and food, supervision of work and payroll.
 Gatos often recruit workers under false promises and charge high recruitment fees (e.g. for travel expenses), leaving workers in debt.
 In some cases workers' identification documents are retained upon arrival to prevent them from leaving their workplace until they have repaid debts.
 A high proportion of workers are domestic migrants, recruited from the poor north east of Brazil to work in the central coffee belt.

 Guidance: How to mitigate slavery risks?

-Businesses sourcing coffee beans from Brazil or producing coffee in Brazil are advised to conduct thorough human rights due diligence of their supply chains to avoid ethical, legal, reputational and financial risks.
-Contact RightsDD for support.
+Businesses sourcing coffee beans from Brazil or producing coffee in Brazil are advised to conduct thorough due diligence of their supply chains to avoid ethical, legal, reputational and financial risks.
+See our guide to modern slavery due diligence to learn more or contact RightsDD for support.

 You should also equip your employees with the skills to spot the warning signs of abuse, to learn more see our guide to modern slavery training.